mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 ### Ignoring types in planned code

-LLMs will not hesitate to throw away your carefully designed types.
-This happens mostly after you have made a plan to write things with appropriate types, and tell the assistant to start implementing the plan.
+Let's say you plan your perfect types that match your domain exactly, forbidding all invalid states, perfectly monotonic parsers.
+Then you go to execute that plan.
+Unfortunately, LLMs will not hesitate to throw away your carefully designed types.

 *   "The plan says to use `NonEmpty Int` as an argument, but that would require changing too much.
 The simplest approach is to just have it take `[Int]`